Who May Attend

 Admission and Enrollment Restrictions for Dual Enrollment students:

 Admissions and enrollment in courses of Dual Enrollment students may be restricted by age;

 Admissions and enrollment in courses of Dual Enrollment students may be restricted by grade level;

 Admissions & enrollment in courses by Dual Enrollment students may be restricted by demonstrated eligibility for instruction using assessment methods and procedures established to Chapter 2 of part 48 and regulations adopted by the board of Governor's of the California Community Colleges.

 An exception to the college admission policy may be made for a pupil currently enrolled in grades 6-8 who has been certified as "highly gifted" by their school district.
 A "highly gifted" pupil is defined by Title 5, section 52201(b) as follows:

 "Highly gifted pupil" means a gifted and talented pupil who has achieved a measured intelligence quotient of 150 or more on an assessment of intelligence administered by qualified personnel or has demonstrated extraordinary aptitude and achievement in language arts, mathematics, science, or other academic subjects, as evaluated and confirmed by both the pupil's teacher and principal.
 Highly gifted pupils shall generally constitute not more than 1 percent of the K-12 pupil population.

 Students in grades 6-8 who are certified as "highly gifted" by their school district may request to attend Cuesta College concurrently through a Grade 6-8 Enrichment Challenge Form.
-Contact Kristin Pimentel, Director of Admissions & Records at email@example.com for more information.
+Contact the Office of the Vice Presidenet Student Services for more information.